LDOS

 Bobby Quantitative Model

-Leidos Holdings, Inc. is a technology, engineering, and science company providing services and solutions primarily to U.S. government agencies in the defense, intelligence, civil, and health sectors.
-The company is a major player in the government IT services and defense contracting industry, operating through segments including National Security & Digital, Health & Civil, and Defense Systems.
-The current investor narrative is dominated by a significant stock price decline following a Q4 2025 earnings report that, despite record profits, missed revenue expectations and provided cautious guidance, overshadowed by concerns over potential government budget disruptions and competitive threats from innovative private contractors in areas like autonomous systems.
+Leidos Holdings, Inc. is a major technology, engineering, and science company providing services and solutions primarily to U.S. government agencies in the defense, intelligence, civil, and health sectors.
+The company operates as a leading government services contractor, distinct for its scale and breadth across four key segments: National Security & Digital, Health & Civil, Commercial & International, and Defense Systems.
+The current investor narrative is dominated by a sharp stock price decline following a Q4 2025 earnings report that, despite record profits, revealed a revenue miss and cautious guidance, overshadowed by concerns over potential government budget disruptions and competitive threats from emerging private-sector players in autonomous defense technologies.

 People also watch